Dara Ó Briain: Television career

 The Panel was hosted by Ó Briain.
 Three times nominated for the Best Entertainment show IFTA (Irish Film and Television Awards), the show has a rotating cast of panellists, usually drawn from the world of Irish comedy, discussing the events of the week and interviewing guests.
 The most regular panellists have been Colin Murphy, Ed Byrne, Neil Delamere, Andrew Maxwell and Mairéad Farrell.

 Around 2002, with his profile rising in the UK due to his one-man shows at the Edinburgh Festival Fringe, Ó Briain began making appearances on UK television shows such as Bring Me the Head of Light Entertainment (a Channel 5 production) and Never Mind the Buzzcocks.
 In early 2003, he hosted the second series of BBC Scotland's Live Floor Show.
-His big break in UK television came in 2003, when he appeared as a guest panellist on news quiz, Have I Got News for You, subsequently making several appearances as guest host of the show.
+His big break in UK television came in 2003, when he appeared as a guest panellist on the long-running BBC news quiz, Have I Got News for You, subsequently making several appearances as guest host of the show.

 In 2003, Ó Briain was nominated at the Chortle Comedy Awards for Live Comedy in the categories Best Compère and Best Headline Act (which he would go on to win).
 In 2004, he won the Best Headliner award again, as well as being nominated for Best Full-length Show.

-From 2005 to 2022, he was the host of the comedy panel show Mock the Week on BBC Two, a blend between Have I Got News for You and Whose Line Is It Anyway?
-The show reached its 200th episode during its 19th series in 2019.
+He hosted the comedy panel show Mock the Week during both its original BBC Two run from 2005–2022, and its TLC revival which premiered in 2026.

 On 14 September 2005, Ó Briain appeared as a guest on Room 101, where he got rid of children's television presenters (following his work as a presenter on Echo Island) and once-in-a-lifetime experiences (he was given a once-in-a-lifetime experience on the show by being the second guest to pull the lever that opens the chute to Room 101 – the first had been former host Nick Hancock).
 He also got rid of banter, Gillian McKeith and magicians.